-Global TT trends have been increasing over the past decade, with a change in prescription trends seen in 20141 at which point prescription trends changed, likely in response to warnings by the US Food and Drug Administration (FDA) and Health Canada suggesting an increased cardiovascular risk associated with TT.^{2,3}
+Global testosterone therapy (TT) trends have been increasing over the past decade, with a change in prescription trends seen in 2014, likely in response to warnings by the U.S. Food and Drug Administration (FDA) and Health Canada suggesting an increased cardiovascular risk associated with TT.

 Understand and evaluating prescriber patterns of TT is difficult for many reasons.
 Many studies that evaluate prescription patterns of TT are confounded by concurrent population growth.
-Furthermore, many prescription databases do not capture all prescriptions made as they rely on insurance claims, and thus will not capture prescriptions from men on medicare, those who are uninsured, or who decide to pay privately.
+Furthermore, many prescription databases do not capture all prescriptions made, as they rely on insurance claims, and thus will not capture prescriptions from men on Medicare, those who are uninsured, or who decide to pay privately.
 It is important to accurately capture prescription trends for many reasons: as a marker of disease prevalence; to focus educational efforts on patients and prescribers, and to track the impact of public health warnings.

-Within the province of Nova Scotia, Canada, testosterone is a controlled drug under the Controlled Drugs and Substances Act.
-Every prescription for TT is collected and stored in a database by the Nova Scotia Prescription Drug Monitoring Program (NSPMP), which was established in 2005.5 The population of Nova Scotia (NS) has remained relatively stable; between 2007 and 2019 the population has increased by an average of 0.3% per year.6 This represents a unique opportunity where an entire population can be reliably captured and studied.
+Within the province of Nova Scotia (NS), Canada, testosterone is a controlled drug under the Controlled Drugs and Substances Act.
+Every prescription for TT is collected and stored in a database by the Nova Scotia Prescription Drug Monitoring Program (NSPMP), which was established in 2005.
+The population of NS has remained relatively stable; between 2007 and 2019 the population has increased by an average of 0.3% per year.
+This represents a unique opportunity where an entire population can be reliably captured and studied.

-We aim to characterize the rates of testosterone prescription over time and to further characterize prescribing patterns within Nova Scotia.
+We aim to characterize the rates of testosterone prescription over time and to further characterize prescribing patterns within NS.